hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 A new page object should inherit from the `Page` class, which will give it access to the driver and any website-wide components (such as the top navigation bar and error messages).
 Any interaction with that page should be done via methods implemented in that page class.

 Some page value modification methods take strings, while others take integers.
 Ensure the correct type is passed to each method.
-These should eventually be standardized.

 The `web_test_interactions`, `web_test_javascript_interactions`, and `web_test_xpath_selectors` modules define the actions that the page objects should use. `web_test_interactions` and `web_test_javascript_interactions` have very similar functions (see below).
 Each method wraps Selenium's wait action, the find method, and the action taken (sometimes a series of actions) into a single function. `web_test_xpath_selectors` is a set of wrapper functions for various XPath locators.
 Some of these are described by an object they represent (ie `delete_button`, which is the button on the delete object modal) and some are described by how they find the object (ie `form_input_by_value`, which finds an input within a particular form based on its value attribute).